Hyun-jk/Hyun-jk/README.md

 I haven't studied Computer before since last year

-So it is quite diffcult to study but I have done my best to do
+So it is quite diffcult to study but I do my best to do

 I hope to become a good developer soon